victornas91/victornas91/README.md

 ---

 ### 🔭 Goals for 2022-26
-- Finish all the degrees I'm currenty pursuing (Technician in Informatics for Internet, Bachelors of Science in Mathematics and Associate Degree in Cloud Computing).
+- Finish all the degrees I'm currenty pursuing (Bachelors of Science in Mathematics and Technologic Degree in Cloud Computing).
 - Begin a Masters Degree and then a PhD in Computer Science (focusing on using Mathematics to boost Machine Learning models), Electrical Engineering (Machine Learning + IoT) and Mechanical Engineering (AI that simulates thermodynamics)
-- Become an advanced programmer in C#, C++, Python and Dart.
+- Become an advanced programmer in C# and Python
 - Learning how to buid autonomous vehicles (rally car, submarine, drone)
 - Shows with drones!
 - Remaking retro consoles and games from scratch using modern approaches!